 - If your employer offers an extended health care plan, use the medical benefits offered as needed.

-- Improve your lifestyle including your diet, exercise program and limit exposure to chemicals.
+- Improve your lifestyle including your diet, and exercise program and limit exposure to chemicals.